W-symmetry, topological vertex and affine Yangian: Representations of

 on the tiling.

-We can now turn to the generating function of conserved charges $\psi_\Lambda(u)$ associated to plane partition $\Lambda$.
+We can now turn to the generating function of the conserved charges $\psi_\Lambda(u)$ associated to plane partition $\Lambda$.
 From (\ref{psiproduct}) we know that it is a rational function with zeros and poles at $u = x_1 h_1 + x_2 h_2 + x_3 h_3$ where $x_j \in \mathbbm{Z}$.
-Since the overall normalization is fixed, we only need to understand for each point the order of zero or pole at these points.
-Let us now choose a point with coordinates $(x_1,x_2,x_3)$ such that points
+Since the overall normalization of $\psi_\Lambda(u)$ is fixed by its definition (\ref{genfunc}), we only need to understand the order of zero or pole at each lattice point.
+Let us fix a point with coordinates $(x_1,x_2,x_3)$ such that the points